SunyataZero/peoples-fund/README.md

 URL: **https://peoplesfundglobal.org**

 Please note that this repository does not hold a complete website, only some things are version controlled here on GitHub.
-The files contained here are of various type and are for different parts of the website
+(Some things are version controlled inside Drupal) The files contained here are of various type and are for different parts of the website.
+This repository also contains the docs directory which is not a part of the website itself but documentation about the website

 ## Directory and file overview